 What is a Plenum?

 While the plenum sounds like a simple enough concept, there’s actually quite a bit of engineering that goes into its design.
-Plenums are often used in commercial and industrial buildings, where they can help to distribute air evenly throughout the space.
+Plenums are often used in commercial and industrial buildings, where they can help to distribute cool or warm air evenly throughout the space.
 Plenums can also be used in homes, though they are not as common.

-Plenums are usually made of metal or other durable materials, and they are typically located above ceiling tiles or between the floor and ceiling.
+Plenums are usually made of sheet metal or other durable materials, and they are typically located above ceiling tiles or between the floor and ceiling.
 Plenums can be used for both supply and return heated or cooled air, and they can help to improve the efficiency of an HVAC system.

 Importance of proper air conditioning system plenum installation